It’s a fair question, and one I get asked at least once a week: Do I need VPN for Kodi?

 IPVanish gives you as much information as you need without being overwhelming.
 It lets you get connected and get on your way without wasting time.

 I’m paying a lot of money each month to get a faster Internet connection.
-The last thing I want to do is slow down that connection by using a VPN for Kodi.
+The last thing I want to do is slow down that connection by using a VPN with Kodi.

 If I have to choose between speed and security…speed wins.
 Every time.